Civil Brand: Prison–industrial complex

-In order to carry out the idea of exploitation replacing rehabilitation, Barnette focuses on the interaction between characters Warden Nelson (Reed R. McCants) and Captain Dease (Clifton Powell), the officials in charge of the prison.
+In order to carry out the idea of exploitation replacing rehabilitation, Barnette focuses on the interaction between characters Warden Nelson and Captain Dease, the officials in charge of the prison.
 For example, Dease asks Nelson if the prison should be locked down after Aisha's stabbing, to which Nelson responds that the prisoners must keep working.
 Rather than find the culprit who stabbed Aisha to ensure the future safety of the prisoners, Nelson prefers that the prisoners keep working in order to continue making money.
 The importance of making a profit has taken over the prison's regulations and has caused the prison to be operated like a business at the expense of the prisoner's rights.
-The prisoners, aware that they are being exploited for cheap labor, face harsh working conditions they refer to as “slave labor,” yet they are helpless because they have nobody to express their grievances to.
-In this film, the officers evidently place the business deal over the prisoners’ human rights as they go to great lengths to comfort Miller (Chris Dodson), a businessman that takes an interest in investing in the prison's cheap labor.
+The prisoners, aware that they are being exploited for cheap labor, face harsh working conditions they refer to as "slave labor", yet they are helpless because they have nobody to express their grievances to.
+In this film, the officers evidently place the business deal over the prisoners' human rights as they go to great lengths to comfort Miller, a businessman that takes an interest in investing in the prison's cheap labor.
 For example, when the prisoners attempt to protest the working conditions to Miller as he arrives to the workstation, Nelson does what he can to control the riot in order to salvage the possible business deal he has with Miller.
 Nelson hides the unhappiness of the inmates in order to provide his business partners with the guarantee that they are investing in a reliable source of labor.
-Neema Barnette's characterization of Nelson and Dease reflects the growing issues surrounding the privatization of the prison system.
+Barnette's characterization of Nelson and Dease reflects the growing issues surrounding the privatization of the prison system.
 She states in an interview that more companies are taking their business to prisons for a cheaper source of labor, leading to a limited source of jobs for American workers and the creation of regulations such as the three strikes law, which keeps prisoners in jail after their sentences.
-By incorporating this idea into her film Civil Brand, filmmakers attempts to raise the question: when is labor taken too far?